bhaskar-mitra/bhaskar-mitra.github.io/_posts/2026-04-16-acm-and-caste.md

 **Annihilate Caste.
 Smash the Brahminical patriarchy.
 Jai Bhim.**

 **Positionality:** I identify as an anti-caste ally.
-My views on caste are informed by my lived experiences of witnessing caste oppression, as well as experiencing certain caste-related bigotry in my own life.
+My views on caste are informed by my lived experiences of witnessing caste oppression, as well as experiencing caste-related bigotry in my own life.